 In our analysis, we further employ firm-specific factors and industry-level fixed effects to effectively control for their impact on firm survival.
-Specifically, we account for key firm-specific characteristics such as firm size and age, ownership structure, and financial performance.
-These factors are found to affect the general ability of a firm to survive (Alfaro and Chen, 2012; Kočenda and Hanousek, 2012; Baumöhl et al., 2020; Iwasaki and Kim, 2020).
-At the same time, these factors, especially the size and age of the firm associated with the ability to attract financial resources, also affect small business failures, thus are recurrently examined as control variables in prior studies.
-In fact, Audretsch (1991), Persson (2004), Box (2008), Esteve-Pérez and Mañez-Castillejo (2008), Cader and Leatherman (2011), Ebert et al. (2019), and Rico et al. (2020) repeatedly verified that firm size and age are closely related to the survival of small businesses beyond difference in the periods, industries, and regions.
-Furthermore, based on empirical evidence from the Irish firm data, Kelly et al. (2015) pointed out the existence of the nonlinear survival bias that older companies are less likely to become insolvent and have greater resiliency in a recessionary period.
+Specifically, we account for key firmspecific characteristics such as firm size and age, ownership structure, and financial performance.
+These factors affect the general ability of a firm to survive (Alfaro and Chen, 2012; Kočenda and Hanousek, 2012; Baumöhl et al., 2020; Iwasaki and Kim, 2020).
+At the same time, these factors, especially the size and age of the firm associated with the ability to attract financial resources, also affect small business failures; thus, they are repeatedly examined as control variables in prior studies.
+In fact, Audretsch (1991), Persson (2004), Box (2008), Esteve-Pérez and Mañez-Castillejo (2008), Cader and Leatherman (2011), Ebert et al. (2019), and Rico et al. (2020) repeatedly verified that firm size and age are closely related to the survival of small businesses beyond differences in periods, industries, and regions.
+Furthermore, based on empirical evidence from Irish firm data, Kelly et al. (2015) pointed out the existence of a nonlinear survival bias that older companies are less likely to become insolvent and have greater resiliency in a recessionary period.
 In recent literature, Cucculelli and Peruzzi (2020) studied the post-crisis survival of Italian companies and showed that SMEs have a higher probability of defaulting.
 They also found that poor financial performance, family ownership, and smaller firm size make it difficult for SMEs to adopt default-reducing strategies, leading to the end of business operations.
 SMEs are vulnerable, particularly during economic turbulence, because they have a limited capacity to downsize and diversify their activities, and they face severe financial conditions.
 Moreover, Mata and Portugal (2004) showed a sharp difference between domestic and foreign firms in the processes of entry, survival, and post-entry growth.

 As a departure point in our analysis, we specified testable (null) hypotheses stating that country-level institutional quality and financial development do not affect the survivability of small businesses in European emerging markets.
-We assessed the hypotheses with a quantitative tool of the Cox proportional hazards model and estimate the survival probabilities related to specific survival determinants; in doing so, we proceeded in the same way as Esteve-Pérez and Mañez-Castillejo (2008) in their SME analysis or Baumöhl et al. (2019) for large firms.
+We assessed the hypotheses with a quantitative tool of the Cox proportional hazards model and estimated the survival probabilities related to specific survival determinants; this is the same process used by Esteve-Pérez and Mañez-Castillejo (2008) and Baumöhl et al. (2019) in their analyses of SMEs and large firms, respectively.

 Our empirical contribution to the existing literature on firm survival is based on analyzing almost 94,000 SMEs from 17 European emerging markets.
-Our key results show that institutional quality is an important factor positively affecting firm survival, but its effect is less pronounced for smaller firms.
+Our key results show that institutional quality is an important factor that positively affects firm survival, but its effect is less pronounced for smaller firms.
 The same evidence is obtained with respect to financial development, but the variation of the impact between smaller and larger SMEs is less pronounced.
-Further, we show that differences in ownership structure are also behind different impacts on survival probability.
+Further, we show that differences in ownership structure also have different impacts on survival probability.
 Financial performance and firm age are consistently linked to improved survival, while the impact of firm size seems to be industry specific.
 Otherwise, our results are robust across indicators of institutional quality and financial development, country groups, industries, time periods, and assumptions on survival distributions.

 The remainder of the paper is organized as follows.
 Section 2 describes the data and applied methodology.
-In Sections 3 and 4, we bring forth extensive and detailed results.
-Section 5 is the conclusion.
+In Sections 3 and 4, we discuss extensive and detailed results.
+In Section 5, we present a series of robustness checks.
+Section 6 is the conclusion.